Crankshaft Position Sensor

 What does a Crankshaft Position Sensor or CPS do?

 The Crankshaft Position Sensor or CPS determines which cylinder is firing to establish injector synchronization and proper engine operation.
 Your engines Crankshaft Position Sensor sets the fuel injection timing, supply's the engines RPM signal, and determines engine speed.
-A malfunctioning Crankshaft Position Sensor can illuminate the check engine light or cause a no-start condition.
+The crankshaft position sensor is used in all modern engines with fuel injection systems as a triggering device for proper engine operation.
+Thus a malfunctioning Crankshaft Position Sensor can illuminate the check engine light or cause a no-start condition.

 The warning signs of a crankshaft position failure: